Settings & Configuration

 Branch Details – Create an Insurance Vendor

-Before you can set up the Insurance for your Branch, you will need to create a Vendor record to represent your insurance provider, so that you can enter the details of your Certificate of Insurance on the Insurance tab.
+Before you can set up the Insurance for your Branch, you will need to create a Vendor record to represent your insurance provider to enter the details of your Certificate of Insurance on the Insurance tab.

-Navigate to the Vendor module by selecting Vendors on the left vertical menu.
+Navigate to the Vendor module by selecting Vendors under Records on the left vertical menu.

-A ‘Vendor’ is any company that provide services to your business, and can range from Insurance providers to Equipment maintenance providers to Carriers that you will hire to move loads for you.
+A ‘Vendor’ is any company that provides services to your business and can range from Insurance providers to Equipment maintenance providers to Carriers that you will hire to move loads for you.
 For now, you only need to enter one vendor record – for your Insurance Provider.

 Fill out the details under each tab — General, Address, and Type.
-The Vendor Type allows you to specify what type of vendor this is to your company – in this case, select ‘Vendor – Insurance.’
+For example, the Vendor Type allows you to specify what type of vendor this is to your company – in this case, select ‘Vendor – Insurance.’

-Once you have filled out the information for your Vendor, click ‘Save’ to save the record.
+Once you have filled out your vendor’s information, click ‘Save’ to save the record.

 Branch Details – Insurance Information

-Now that you have created a vendor record for your insurance provider, you can return to your Branch details and enter the insurance information you were missing.
+Now that you have created a vendor record for your insurance provider, you can return to your Branch details and enter your missing insurance information.

-Click on the yellow edit button next to the Branch to open up the record, then navigate to the ‘Insurance’ tab.
-You can now select the Vendor record you just created as the ‘Company’ that is providing your insurance.
-Do so, then set your policy numbers, dates and amounts for both Cargo and Liability.
+Click on the yellow edit button next to the Branch to open the record, then navigate to the ‘Insurance’ tab.
+You can now select the Vendor record you just created as the ‘Company’ providing your insurance.
+Do so, then set your policy numbers, dates and amounts for Cargo and Liability.
 Remember to “Save” the record once you are done.